 Cross-border health cooperation

 The European Commission’s Emergency Response Coordination Centre plays a key role in relief efforts and stands ready 24/7 to assist all countries, in Europe and beyond.
-This can take the form of co-financing of transport assistance, including personal protective equipment and other support such as the provision of expertise.

 Guidelines on cross-border healthcare cooperation between national, regional and local authorities aim to